alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 ### Finding your metrics

-Prometheus contains metrics related to other teams that may not be useful to you.
-If you want to see which metrics are available for your team then the following queries will return a list of metric names that are available for your PaaS organisation or metric exporter.
+Prometheus contains metrics related to other teams which may not be relevant to you.

+To see your team's available metrics, run the following queries to return a list of metric names available for your PaaS organisation or metric exporter.

 `sum by(__name__) ({org="<<ORG_NAME>>"})` for example `sum by(__name__) ({org="govuk-notify"})`

 `sum by(__name__) ({job="<<EXPORTER_APP_NAME>>"})` for example `sum by(__name__) ({job="notify-paas-postgres-exporter"})`

-Unfortunately it is not currently possible to order the results alphabetically.
+It's not currently possible to order these results alphabetically.

 ### Writing your alerting rule PromQL expression